 DMRplus South Pacific reflector 4851 (TG153 TS1)

 These DMRplus groups are being carried to support new technology in a wider range of connected devices for experimenters.
 DMR-MARC has formed a partnership with the DMRplus network to support this innovation.

 Support for Hytera repeaters, homebrew MMDVM systems, and hotspot access via the DV4mini and openSPOT are now possible.
 The DMRplus master and IPSC2 programs that power the DMRplus network has been developed by Thorsten DG1HT, Kurt OE1KBC, and Hans-Jürgen DL5DI.
 Both reflectors are connected to the ZL TRBO network via an IPSC2 instance on Centos Linux installed right alongside the existing cBridge.
 The job of the DMRplus IPSC2 server is to bridge DMRplus reflectors to the cBridge and core AREC ZL TRBO network.
-On 1 April 2018 a full DMRplus master for New Zealand was added.
-All three systems run on compact 1RU IBM servers at a fibre connected sponsor’s data centre.
+In October 2018 the IPSC2 hardware was upgraded to a new server to improve reliability.